 Students who file an amended return cannot use the IRS Data Retrieval Tool.
 Instead, you will need to provide the following documents:

 - A signed copy of the IRS Form 1040X that was filed.

 - A signed copy of the original tax return that was filed.

 If I am not eligible for need-based aid, are there other types of aid available?

 Clarke offers academic scholarships and talent/merit awards.
 In addition, there are non-need based federal loan programs available.

 Can I expect my award to change after the freshman year?

 Is there a payment plan available?

 Yes, Student Accounts at Clarke administers several payment plans.
 There are also Federal Parent Loans available to assist you with financing your education.

 Where can I find more information about outside scholarships?

 Outside scholarships are excellent resources for students and can be found in a variety of places.
-We've done our best to compile and simplify the information on our outside scholarship page.
+Please like our Facebook Page, Clarke University Financial Aid Office to receive scholarship updates.